MrKhono/MrKhono/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... [email](akhono@yahoo.com)
 - 😄 Pronouns: ...
 He/him
-- ⚡ Fun fact: ... like It security
+- ⚡ Fun fact: ...
+Like It security
 -->